lairdubois/lairdubois-opencutlist-sketchup-extension/CHANGLOG.md

 This changelog references the relevant changes (bug and security fixes) done in 0.x versions.

+* 0.4.3

+  * Cutlist inherited and child materials

 * 0.4.2 (2016-12-18)

   * Cutlist considere all components that contains faces.
 Not only leaf components.